GAMSAT ®Tips

 Read up.
 It is important that you know what is happening in current affairs, and specifically that you are well-read on pertinent current issues in healthcare.
 You will need this to answer any Health Knowledge Stations, but you may also be able to integrate this into other stations if you are confident with your knowledge.

 Brainstorm.
 Use your reading time to truly understand the question and scenario, and start thinking about ideas you wish to mention or caveats you need addressed.
-Also make sure you understand what you are walking into - will it just be you and an interviewer, who are you in the scenario (are you meant to be speaking as you or a doctor or a friend etc,), will there be an actor present, are you meant to be the one drawing or instructing the drawing?
+Also make sure you understand what you are walking into - will it just be you and an interviewer, who are you in the scenario (are you meant to be speaking as you or a doctor or a friend etc,), are you meant to be the one drawing or instructing the drawing?

 Be personal.
 The strongest candidates are those who can integrate storytelling, especially as it relates to their own life experiences, into their MMI answers.
 You shouldn’t force this if it isn’t natural or if you don’t have a relevant life experience for that particular scenario.
 However, if there is an opportunity to demonstrate how your personal experiences relate to answering the question, do it!